Skip to content

 The Markdown Question

+MDX gets you closer to the layout flexibility of HTML and CSS, but it adds complexity.
 I made a deliberate choice here: content over presentation.
 I’m not trying to build a design showcase.
 I’m trying to build an archive of things I’ve written and learned.
 Markdown is good enough for that, and it stays out of the way.

 The tradeoff is real.
 If I ever want something more visually complex, I’ll hit a ceiling.
 For now, that ceiling is far enough away that I’m not worried about it.